+Figure 7.3: Contrasting discrete and continuous schedulers

-Schedulers don't merely adjust parameters—they orchestrate learning itself.
+Schedulers do not merely adjust parameters; they orchestrate learning itself.
 By switching between discrete and continuous approaches, they determine the rhythm and responsiveness of model optimization, defining how swiftly or subtly a model converges on insight.

 Figure 7.3 illustrates a side-by-side schematic comparing the interval-based rigidity of discrete schedulers with the smooth, responsive flow of continuous scheduling methods, highlighting their respective roles in managing learning rate dynamics during training.

-Discrete Schedulers
+Discrete schedulers